 Interstitial cystitis (IC) is a chronic, painful bladder syndrome with an unclear cause.
 IC causes bladder pain and frequent urination.
 Elmiron is the only FDA approved, pill-based treatment for this rare bladder condition.

 Elmiron Vision Loss Overview:

 |Active Ingredient in Elmiron: Pentosan Polysulfate Sodium|

 Currently under investigation.
 Doctors have only found this condition in long-term Elmiron users.
+This unique form of eye damage has not been found in individuals who used the drug for less than three years.
 Experts describe the relationship between Elmiron and PPSMD as "a strong drug-disease association."

 - Retina: the layer of cells on the back of the eye responsible for sending images to the brain

 - Macula: a small region at the central part of the retina responsible for seeing details of objects directly in front of you, such as text and faces

 *Elmiron may damage certain cells within the macula.

 - Fovea: a small pit in the center of the macula responsible for the sharpest type of vision

 *In certain cases, Elmiron may damage the cells of the fovea.